-AirBnB is very popular, widespread, and reasonably priced in Ireland.
-So you’ll find that most towns currently offer a wide variety of rental options to tourists.
+AirBnB is very popular, widespread, and fairly reasonably priced in Ireland.
+As a result, you’ll find that most towns currently offer a wide variety of rental options to tourists.
 The first part of this post lets you know what to expect in a typical Irish AirBnB and gives you some advice on what to bring and how to contact your host.

 To access Irish listings on AirBnB.com, click here.

 Because Ireland is a major tech leader in Europe, most listings include wifi and cable television as standard features.
 You’ll also almost always find washing machines in the rentals, but almost never clothes dryers.
 Europeans in general don’t use clothes dryers, preferring to hang their clothes out on lines.
 This is true even in places like Ireland where cold, damp, and/or rainy days are more frequent than sunny ones.

 When booking, keep in mind that Irish weather can be fickle year round.
 Even in mid-summer it’s not unusual to get a week or two of cold, rainy days.
 As a result, make sure the place you’re thinking of renting lists some form of heating.
 If not, enquire before you pay for your stay.